 Where can I get it?

-Canned bread, or as it’s known outside of New England, Boston brown bread is recognisable from its B&M branding.
-B&M, more famous for baked beans, make canned bread at a factory on Casco Bay, Portland.
+Canned bread, or as it’s known outside of New England, Boston brown bread, is recognizable from its B&M branding.
+B&M, more famous for baked beans, makes canned bread at a factory in Casco Bay, Portland.
 Canned bread can be found on the shelves of most supermarkets, but it has also landed itself on mainstream sales sites such as Amazon, meaning it’s accessible for anyone who fancies a taste of the peculiar!